Button take you back to the top of the page

 What Causes Hypertension?

-Several factors can contribute to high blood pressure, including:
+Several factors contribute to high blood pressure, including:

 • Unhealthy Diet: Consuming too much salt, processed foods, and not enough fruits and vegetables.